-Welcome back to resolution makeover: your healthiest year yet!
+Welcome back to our series on how to “ring in your healthiest year yet.”
 You are halfway through learning how to implement resolutions that stick.
 Today’s resolution makeover is: Go on a diet.
 Diet plans and protocols for weight loss continue to grow in numbers.
 Should you go Keto?
 Paleo?
 Try a cleanse?
 How do you navigate the diet scene – it can be quite overwhelming.
 I prefer the term eating plan instead of “diet” which insinuates restrictive and short term.

 - Is it sustainable long term?
 This should be the first thing you ask yourself when making an eating change for weight loss.
 If the answer is “no,” then really examine what the benefits are.
 If the goal is to reteach portion control, that might be a good thing, but if it is to lose 20 pounds in 2 weeks, it’s likely not a good idea.
 Don’t forget cost; how expensive will this be?

 - Is online or in-person support available to help me?
 Many programs have coaches or staff available to provide support and encouragement to keep you on the path to success.
 Many times when a past “dieter” graduates from the program, they can become a coach or mentor.
 They may or may not have a medical or nutrition background and could be getting monetary kickbacks from you being in the program.
 Utilize the support and check-ins, but go to your healthcare team first when making medical decisions.

 - What is the diet plan claiming to do?
 Buyer beware when it comes to persuading words, celebrity promotions and too good to be true outcomes.
 That could be evidence of a good marketing team, not a truly healthful meal plan.
 Trust your gut and do your research.